jump-dev/JuMP.jl/README.md

-This will install MathProg's dependencies **[MathProgBase]** (which provides a generic solver interface) and the **[Clp]** and **[CoinMP]** packages which link with powerful open-source LP and MILP solvers, which use by default.
+This will install MathProg's dependencies **[MathProgBase]** (which provides a generic solver interface) and the **[Clp]** and **[CoinMP]** packages which link with powerful open-source LP and MILP solvers and are used by default.

 For more information on these other packages, including installation details, see the corresponding package READMEs.